stemo40/milestones/README.md

 ```

 ### Instantiate the Plugin
-This will apply default values and display the milestones
+This will apply default values and display the milestones.
 ```javascript
 <script>
     $(function(){